aliftrd/covid19/README.md

-# covid19
-Counter Data COVID19
+# COVID19
+This is a simple application for viewing coronavirus cases.

+# CREDITS
+Admin Template by
+- <a href="https://www.themekita.com/"> Theme Kita</a>